beginning of content

 Dust storms are natural events.
 They occur when strong, hot, dry winds blow dust and soil into the air.

-The wind moves the dust across the country, often for many kilometres.
-These storms are more likely to occur in the summer and after a period of drought.
-This is when the land is warmer and the soil is more exposed.
+Dust storms are more likely to occur in the summer and after a period of drought.
+This is when the land is warmer, and the soil is more exposed.

-Because Australia has large areas of desert, dust storms are more common here.
+Australia has large areas of desert, making dust storms more common.
 Periods of drought can increase the chance of a major dust storm.

 A dust storm reduces the quality of the air.
 Particles picked up during a dust storm include:

-We should all take care in a dust storm.
-People with respiratory (breathing) conditions may need to take special care.
+You should take care in a dust storm.
+If you are living with respiratory (breathing) conditions, you may need to take extra care.

 How can dust storms affect my health?

-Am I at risk from a dust storm?
+Who is at risk of being affected by a dust storm?

 When should I see my doctor?